-During arrival, it is very important to set up a routine that your family can follow every day.
+Because it is especially important to set up a routine for your child to follow every day and keep the class on schedule, we require all children to arrive by 9:00 am.
+If you are unable to arrive at that time, please provide a doctor's note.
 This provides your child with a sense of security.
 Please keep teachers informed about your child's health, mood, eating habits, family situation, or anything you think might affect your child's behavior at school.
-We recommend that you help put away items in their cubby, walk with them to greet their teacher and friends, and assist your child in selecting a toy or joining an activity.
+We ask that you help put away items in their cubby, walk with them to greet their teacher and friends, and assist your child in joining the activity.

-When it is time for the person dropping off the child to go, tell the child you are leaving, and say, "Goodbye."
+When it is time for the person dropping off the child to go, tell the child you are leaving, and say, "Good-bye."
 If our child is having difficulty separating, signal a teacher for assistance.
 Feel free to call us later if your child is upset when you leave, and we will let you know how he or she is doing.

-Late Arrivals
+Late Arrivals for Field Trips